William H. Wells (educator): Early life and early career

 Wells was born February 27, 1812, in Tolland, Connecticut.
 He was the son of a farmer, and received his initial education from a small district school he attended for several weeks in the winter up to the age of seventeen.
 The fall of 1829 and winter of 1830, at the age of seventeen, he attended an academy in Vernon, Connecticut.

 Having decided to become an educator, he attended the Teachers Seminary in Andover, Massachusetts.
 He would go on to work there for several years as well.

 In the summer of 1847, Wells was elected the principal of Putnam Free School in Newbury, Massachusetts.

 Wells was involved as an editor of the publication Massachusetts Teacher.

 In 1854, the Massachusetts Board of Education appointed him the head of Westfield State Normal School.
-In May of 1856, he resigned this position in order to accept appointment as the superintendent of Chicago Public Schools.
+In May 1856, he resigned this position in order to accept appointment as the superintendent of Chicago Public Schools.